zzmp/hifi-docs/_articles/avatars/avatar_intro.md

 ## Attachments

 There's more to life than the body you want.
-The next step is to acquire the possesions.
+The next step is to acquire possessions.

 Let's say you are ready to start your virtual life as a cowboy surfer.
 You've picked out your body: